substancelab/docgraph/README.md

     $ rsync --archive --delete --recursive -e 'ssh -p 2222 -i docker/ssh/keys/app' ~/source/ app@localhost:~/documents/

 This keeps the documents in the container synchronized with the documents in ~/source, deleting any files from the destination that may have been deleted on the source, uploading all updated files.

+### Getting the logfile

+Every run of docma in the container generates a logfile in `~/logs/docma.log`.
+A logfile from the internal cron daemon is also availabe in `~/logs/cron.log`.
+The logfiles can be copied from the container using scp:

+    $ scp -i docker/ssh/keys/app -P 2222 app@localhost:~/logs/\* logs